-When turned ON, the loudness meters display the program input loudness (before ALC processing), the dynamic correction applied by the ALC, the ALC limiter correction. and the program output loudness (after ALC processing).
+When turned ON, the loudness meters display the program input loudness (before ALC processing), the dynamic correction applied by the ALC, the ALC limiter correction, and the program output loudness (after ALC processing).

-The input and output loudnesses are given in dBFS or LKFS, depending of the selected ALC filter (dB without filtering, LKFS for ITU-R BS.1770 filtering).
-Loudness meters are integrated over a 10 seconds period using a "sliding-window", which is equivalent to the Short-term mode in Dolby's LM100 loudness meter.
+The input and output loudnesses are given in LUFS or LKFS, depending on the Mode selected in the Config tab.
+Loudness meters are integrated over a "sliding window" period which is also mode dependent.